 Capturing a Christmas photo with your pets may be difficult since some pets may be camera shy, scared, or simply confused by a camera.
 To get them comfortable with being in front of one, give them the opportunity to sniff out the camera and become familiar with it.
 Click a few shots away from them so that they are ok with the sounds.
 Giving treats will help show them that the camera isn’t a threat.
 This will help encourage positive associations with it so that once you start clicking away, they’re not running.

 Is your dog or cat always looking off into the distance?
 While cute in some candid photos, maybe you would prefer them to look in the same direction as everyone else.
 To help with this, we recommend squeezing their favorite squeaky toy or dangling a treat above the camera, then calling their name.
 This will help get them excited and look your way for the photo.
-Holding their attention will be even easier if you reduce as much external distractions as possible like loud music, other animals, or strangers.
+Holding their attention will be even easier if you reduce as many external distractions as possible like loud music, other animals, or strangers.

 Aim for good lighting by shooting during golden hour or in a space where natural light is abundant.
 Golden hour occurs right after sunrise and again right before sunset.
-During golden hour the sun is low and more diffused so it will give your photos a warm and golden glow.
+During golden hour the sun is low and more diffused, so it will give your Christmas photos with pets a warm and golden glow.
 If you’re unable to take a photo during that period, opt for an area with lots of natural light which will allow you to skip the flash.
-Flashes can often create poor coloration or that yellow-green light in your pets eyes.
+Flashes can often create poor coloration or that yellow-green light in your pet’s eyes.
 Additionally, the sudden burst of light from flashes may startle your pets and increase stress.
 Avoid shooting in direct sunlight since this will lead to harsh lighting and cast unforgiving shadows.
 If you find yourself shooting in intense sunlight, move towards a shady spot where you’ll still be able to take advantage of the bright light but will avoid sharp shadows.
 Read through our additional tips for taking photographs yourself.

 Capturing the perfect photo is stressful already, so instead of worrying about poses with your dog, candid photos are always fun and natural.
 They take the stress out of getting the perfect photo since you might already have one on your phone that you love.
 Action shots of your pets playing, running, or even blissfully laying in your lap are great options.
 Allow your pet to be comfortable in their typical surroundings and you’ll be able to capture their happy everyday emotions on camera.
 Just keep your camera or phone handy since you never know when they’re going to do the silliest or picture-worthy thing.

-Now that you’ve gotten the perfect image with your pet, you might be wondering how to pair it with a holiday greeting.
-The traditional Happy Holidays or Joy To The World phrase never fail but in case you prefer something a little more punny, draw some inspiration from the list below!
+Now that you’ve gotten the perfect Christmas pet photos, you might be wondering how to pair it with a clever holiday greeting.
+The traditional “Happy Holidays”, “Joy To The World”, or list of 95 other Christmas card sayings can do the trick, but in case you prefer something a little punnier, draw some inspiration from the list below!
 With Minted cards, you can easily swap out the greeting if you have something else you like better.

 Odds are, you likely already have a few tubes of this lying around.
-Washable body paint and finger paint will work best but tempera or water based ones will work too.
-For tempera and water based paint, just make sure its labeled as non-toxic and child safe.
+Washable body paint and finger paint will work best but tempera or water-based ones will work too.
+For tempera and water-based paint, just make sure it's labeled as non-toxic and child-safe.
 Tempera paints come in both matte and glossy finishes so it does offer a little more creative room.
 When working with paint, be sure to wash off their paws immediately after stamping to avoid potential digestion.
-Even though its non-toxic, eating paint should still be avoided if possible.
+Even though it's non-toxic, eating paint should still be avoided if possible.

 Skip the paints and inks by using an edible alternative.
 Mix a package of Kool-Aid with some water to create a thick paste.
-Make sure to keep the amount of water moderate since if there’s too much water than it will not properly stick to their paws.
-Spread the paste or brush it onto their paws and once its coated, press it into the paper.
+Make sure to keep the amount of water moderate since if there’s too much water then it will not properly stick to their paws.
+Spread the paste or brush it onto their paws and once it's coated, press it into the paper.
 Allow the imprint to dry out completely before closing the card and stuffing them into the envelopes.
 Once that’s done, reward them by letting them lick it off, it’s perfectly safe!
 Use a wet towel or grooming wipe if you prefer they do not consume the sugars.

-When stamping pawprints, make sure your pet is first onboard to help.
+When stamping pawprints, make sure your pet is first on board to help.
 Trim long nails and clean their paws.
 A quick wipe down with a moist towel should do the trick!

 Taking Christmas photos with pets, whether it’s a dog or cat, will be a breeze once you apply these tips.
 Get your card to stand out from the stack with some punny greeting, cheerful pet photos, and customizations.
 Who wouldn’t smile after seeing your pet front and center of your holiday card?